MUSC: Music (Undergraduate)

 MUSC 3020 Children's Music (4 Credits)

-This study will explore children's music and its effect on child development, from nursery rhymes to lullabies and story songs.
+This course will explore children's music and its effect on child development, from nursery rhymes to lullabies and story songs.
 The main objective of this study is for students to discover the joy and benefits of children’s participation in music, whether it be singing, clapping, rhyming, or playing an instrument.
 Students will also engage in developing strategies for sharing music with children, using creativity and child participation.

 MUSC 3035 Popular Music & Social Justice: Advanced (4 Credits)